stacknatic/recipes/README.md

 Final task for react basics course.

-The app is a single page recipe web app that allows users to add and browse recipes from all around the world.
+The app is a single page recipe web app that allows users to add and browse recipes from all around the would.

+## Tech Stack

+The app uses React Js for the frontend and Django restframework for the back end.

 ## Installation

-- git clone the app
+- git clone or download

 - do 'npm install' to install dependencies.

+You can also edit the endpoint and use an endpoint of your choice.

 ## Features